Bassingbourne Gawdy II: Biography

 Gawdy succeeded his father in 1590 (inheriting his lands at West Harling and nearby Bardwell Hall, Suffolk) and was knighted in 1597.

 Gawdy died on 17 May 1606.
 He was succeeded by his eldest son, Framlingham Gawdy.

 Family

-Gawdy first married Anne daughter of Sir Charles Framlingham of Crow’s Hall, Debenham in Suffolk.
+Gawdy first married Anne daughter of Charles Framlingham of Crow's Hall, Debenham in Suffolk.
 Gawdy's second wife was Dorothy the daughter of Nicholas Bacon of Redgrave, Suffolk.

+Dorothy was the mother of Anne Gawdy.
+She was popular in court circles, and King James visited Nicolas Bacon's house from Newmarket Palace to see her in January 1618.